What is the Statutory Residence Test?

 - Those who need to review connecting factors with the UK and the amount of time spent here

 One of the most complex areas of the new legislation relates to ‘splitting’ a tax year when an individual leaves or returns to the UK.
-This means that the relevant tax year will be split into two separate parts – with one part applying when the individual is UK resident and the other when non-resident.
+This means that the relevant tax year will be split into two separate parts.
+One part applies when the individual is UK resident and the other when non-resident.

-A key consideration, given the new rules introduced in 2013, is what records and record keeping are required in proving non-resident status.
+A key consideration of new rules is what records and record keeping are required in proving non-resident status.
 It is important to remember the onus is always on the taxpayer to prove status.

 We work with clients to determine their non-resident status in the light of current legislation.
 Contact us for further information and assistance.